Dissolution of the Soviet Union: Western republics

-In the 26 March 1989, elections to the Congress of People's Deputies, 15 of the 46 Moldovan deputies elected for congressional seats in Moscow were supporters of the Nationalist/Democratic movement.
+On 26 March 1989, elections to the Congress of People's Deputies, 15 of the 46 Moldovan deputies elected for congressional seats in Moscow were supporters of the Nationalist/Democratic movement.
 The Popular Front of Moldova founding congress took place two months later, on 20 May.
 During its second congress (30 June – 1 July 1989), Ion Hadârcă was elected its president.

 A series of demonstrations that became known as the Grand National Assembly (Marea Adunare Națională) was the Front's first major achievement.
 Such mass demonstrations, including one attended by 300,000 people on 27 August, convinced the Moldovan Supreme Soviet on 31 August to adopt the language law making Romanian the official language, and replacing the Cyrillic alphabet with Latin characters.

-In Ukraine, Lviv and Kyiv celebrated Ukrainian Independence Day on 22 January 1989.
+In Ukraine, Lviv and Kiev celebrated Ukrainian Independence Day on 22 January 1989.
 Thousands gathered in Lviv for an unauthorized moleben (religious service) in front of St. George's Cathedral.
-In Kyiv, 60 activists met in a Kyiv apartment to commemorate the proclamation of the Ukrainian People's Republic in 1918.
+In Kiev, 60 activists met in a Kiev apartment to commemorate the proclamation of the Ukrainian People's Republic in 1918.
 On 11–12 February 1989, the Ukrainian Language Society held its founding congress.
 On 15 February 1989, the formation of the Initiative Committee for the Renewal of the Ukrainian Autocephalous Orthodox Church was announced.
 The program and statutes of the movement were proposed by the Writers' Union of Ukraine and were published in the journal Literaturna Ukraina on 16 February 1989.
 The organization heralded Ukrainian dissidents such as Vyacheslav Chornovil.

-In late February, large public rallies took place in Kyiv to protest the election laws, on the eve of the 26 March elections to the USSR Congress of People's Deputies, and to call for the resignation of the first secretary of the Communist Party of Ukraine, Volodymyr Shcherbytsky, lampooned as "the mastodon of stagnation".
+In late February, large public rallies took place in Kiev to protest the election laws, on the eve of the 26 March elections to the USSR Congress of People's Deputies, and to call for the resignation of the first secretary of the Communist Party of Ukraine, Volodymyr Shcherbytsky, lampooned as "the mastodon of stagnation".
 The demonstrations coincided with a visit to Ukraine by Soviet General Secretary Mikhail Gorbachev.
 On 26 February 1989, between 20,000 and 30,000 people participated in an unsanctioned ecumenical memorial service in Lviv, marking the anniversary of the death of 19th-century Ukrainian artist and nationalist Taras Shevchenko.